samlin001/asd-codelabs/codelab1/README.md

 <img src="res/SSH.png" width="800">

 2. Chrome Remote Desktop
-    - Chrome Remote Desktop provides GUI which is easier to use.
+    - Chrome Remote Desktop provides GUI, which is easier to use.
 However, it requires more bandwith than SSH & additional set up.
     - Set it up by [Configuring and starting the Chrome Remote Desktop service](https://cloud.google.com/architecture/chrome-desktop-remote-on-compute-engine#configuring_and_starting_the_chrome_remote_desktop_service)
     - Note: The Windows app for chrome remote desktop is no longer supported,